15-Month-Old Not Talking: Should You Be Worried?

 Language Development in 15-Month-Old

-Every child develops at their own pace.
-Some children may be talking up a storm of true words, while others use made-up words and gestures to communicate.
-Either way, you are beginning to understand more of your child’s communication efforts.
+Some children may be talking up a storm of true words while others use partial words (ma for mama, pi for pig, ba for bottle, etc.), made-up words, and gestures to communicate.

-How Many Words Should a 15-Month-Old Say?
+How Many Words a 15-Month-Old Should Say

 Most 15-month-olds are saying at least one word, such as “mama” or “dada.”
 Your 15-month-old’s vocabulary may consist of 3-10 words.